redsanket/spark/external/oozie/guide/auth.rst

 ~~~~~~~~~~~~~~~~~~

-Yahoo Oozie is also bundled with a custom command-line tool that adds YCA
-authentication.
-The ``-auth`` option can take the argument ``yca`` to
-authenticate by YCA.
-When using Oozie to submit job or any other tasks, you
-can only specify YCA as the authentication type if Oozie server is configured to accept
+Oozie server is configured to accept yca role certs from the `griduser <https://roles.corp.yahoo.com/ui/role?action=list&role=griduser>`_ YCA namespace.
-this authentication.
-Also, the allowed YCA namespaces have to be configured in the Oozie server.
+The name of the user is extracted from the rolename.
+Since YCA is to be EOL by 2019, please
+switch to Athenz X.509 authentication instead.

 .. _yca_auth-creating_role: